GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 This tutorial is written using the **us-east1-b** Compute Engine zone.
 You may choose any zone.

-This tutorial is written using the **Ubuntu Xenial** machine image.
+This tutorial is written using the **Ubuntu 16.04 LTS** machine image.
 You may use any machine image that that supports Chef.
 See the list of all [supported distributions for Chef Client](https://downloads.chef.io/chef).

 1. In the Cloud Platform Console, go to the Compute Engine **[VM